Men’s Ministry Meets Social Distancing

 Resource #2: Books! by the Box

-Here’s how to begin using it this week: go to www.booksbythebox.com and choose between two great books by Patrick Morley: The Man in the Mirror or How God Makes Men.
+Here’s how to begin using it this week: go to www.booksbythebox.com and choose between three great books by Patrick Morley: How God Makes Men, The Man in the Mirror, or his newest book, The Christian Man.
 Invite men to join the book study over the next several weeks and then deliver a book to each of their mailboxes, as able.

 Use one of the video meeting services at the end of this post to facilitate a group video call to discuss each chapter.
 This is a great way to help a small group or Sunday school class feel connected to one another during this time apart, while growing spiritually.

 The Mentoring Experience is an easy way to facilitate one-on-one discipleship during this time!
 This 12-week mentoring experience is based on The Christian Man book by Patrick Morley.
 When used with the downloadable Coaching Guide, men will examine what God says about the major areas of their life; discuss their struggles, strengths, and goals; discover what it means to be a Christian man in today’s world; and grow in their faith, as well as their relationships.